electron/electron/docs/api/base-window.md

 #### `win.isVisible()`

-Returns `boolean` - Whether the window is visible to the user in the foreground of the app.
+Returns `boolean` - Whether the window is visible to the user.

 #### `win.isModal()`